 “What can I expect from couple’s therapy?”

 Successful couple’s therapy requires that both people want to be in therapy and are committed to and actively engaged in the process.
-Sessions are weekly at first, they last 90 minutes and generally continue for about a year.
+Sessions are weekly at first, and continue until issues are resolved.
 There are no shortcuts or quick fixes in couples therapy.
 Couples therapy takes time and effort individually and as a couple.
-Most of my couples attend sessions together as well as separately unless there is an issue involved that I do not treat such as active substance use or eating disorders for example.
-Most couples benefit from individual as well as couples therapy during the process.
-I guard each person’s privacy during individual sessions but I will not “keep secrets”.
 Couples therapy helps with things like: communication skills; rebuilding trust and intimacy after cheating, dishonesty, illness or addictions; getting to forgiveness; resolving co-dependence and building independence; improving your sex life; defining better division of labor; resolving old hurts; learning how to treat your partner or spouse as the apple of your eye.

 “What if as a couple, we “just need a break” or want to separate?”

-Couples therapy works best when done within the couple-ship.
+Couples therapy works best when done within the relationship.
 Separations without a specific plan do not help and usually make matters worse.
 For example, if your business was failing, you wouldn’t lock the doors and take a vacation from it thinking it would somehow be better when you returned.
 Restoring your relationship will require hard work and for each person to give and take and bend.
-If we decide on a “therapeutic separation”, each of you will need individual therapy during that time with a specific plan to reunite; separation is not a time to date other people or drop your family responsibilities.
-I will help you build a plan to work on restoring the marriage if possible or I will help you create an amicable divorce.
-The first step is to come in and talk about it openly and make thoughtful decisions about you and your family.

 “What if we already know we want a divorce?”